-Heyo!
-Happy Independence Day weekend!
-I recently discovered the amazingness that is no-bake vegan cheesecake filling so I thought I’d share it with you all for a last-minute festive treat.
+I recently discovered the amazingness that is No-Bake Vegan Cheesecake filling so I thought I’d share it with you all for a last-minute festive treat.

-Cheesecake and I have had a pretty solid relationship for quite some time, but I stopped making it as frequently when I began limiting my intake of dairy and sugar.
-I have seen all sorts of recipes for vegan no-bake cheesecake over the years, and finally got around to making it.
-Not only does it taste so similar to the real thing, but vegan cheesecake filling is actually quite good for you!
+Not only does it taste so similar to the real thing, but vegan cheesecake filling is actually not to shabby for you!
 You know how I like my desserts with benefits.

 I also topped some of the strawberries with coconut sugar, which almost gives them a toasted marshmallow flavor.
 The sugar melts into the cheesecake filling and gives them a caramelized/buttery effect.